NickMcConnell/Beleriand/docs/hacking/modifying.rst

   affecting player, monsters, objects, and/or terrain.
 In particular, this file defines details of the effects of elemental attacks (such as fire or cold) and the effectiveness of corresponding player resistance.
-New projections have to be included in src/list-projections.h, and the code to implement their effects put in other source files - src/project-obj.c for effects on objects, and other similarly-named files.
+New projections have to be either included in src/list-elements.h (for elemental attacks) or included in src/list-projections.h (for all other projections), and the code to implement their effects put in other source files - src/project-obj.c for effects on objects, and other similarly-named files.

 summon.txt
   This contains definitions for the types of monsters that can be summoned.